ydataai/ydata-profiling/CONTRIBUTING.md

   You are welcome as part of this community.

   _Suggestions for contribution_:
-  Share with us if this package is of value to you, let us know [at this address](mailto:pandasprofiling@gmail.com).
+  Share with us if this package is of value to you, let us know [in our community](https://discord.com/invite/mw7xjJ7b7s).
   We are interested in how you use `pandas-profiling` in your work.
-  Furthermore, we are always looking for contributions to the documentation, issue templates and [discussions](https://github.com/ydataai/pandas-profiling/issues?q=is%3Aissue+is%3Aopen+label%3Adiscussion).
-  Advocate, ambassador, share

   _Related_: [#87][i87] or [create one](https://github.com/ydataai/pandas-profiling/issues/new/choose).